ProjetsPL/treehouse-theme/collections/_posts/us/2020-01-29-charcoal-grey-what-is-charcoal-color-and-how-to-use-it.md

 Although, as it has been said, charcoal is a universal color, there are some rules that one should refer to.

 For the shared parts of a house you could choose a mid-century modern charcoal sofa.
-Choosing furniture, especially charcoal colored, pick smooth and simple textures.
+When choosing furniture, especially charcoal colored, pick smooth and simple textures.
 Consider matching contrasting colors, for instance a charcoal sofa and white armchairs.
 Charcoal grey is also a **perfect color for modern kitchens**.
 Dark grey cabinets matched with light accessories are always a good choice.
 You might also opt for dark tabletops contrasting with white cupboards.

 {% fig %}
 ![Charcoal - what accessories?](/uploads/antracyt-jakie-dodatki.jpg "Charcoal - what accessories?")